thomasrobertgee/recipe-app/README.md

 - **Receipt Scanning (with Correction UI):** Users can upload or take a photo of a receipt.
 Google Cloud Vision OCR extracts text, and OpenAI API parses potential items.
 A modal displays these items, allowing the user to correct names, add missing items, or remove incorrect ones before adding them to their pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
 - **Intelligent Shopping List:**
   	- A dynamic list that consolides ingredients, calculates costs, and tracks spending against a user's budget.
   	- **Now supports adding individual specials** directly to the list, separate from recipes.
   	* **Smart Pantry Sync:** Automatically cross-references ingredients with the user's pantry (managed via Context).
 Items already owned are moved to an "Already in pantry" section, allowing users to override and move items back to the main list if needed.
 Cost calculations exclude items marked as already in the pantry.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
 - **Meal Planner & Weekly Budgeting:**
   	- Dedicated "Meal Plan" page with a weekly layout featuring separate **Lunch** and **Dinner** drop zones for each day.
   	- Users can drag and drop saved recipes onto specific meal slots.
 Backend support added for `meal_type` and `use_for_leftovers` flags.
   	- Displays consolidated ingredients and estimated cost for the current plan, tracked against the user's weekly budget.
   	- Button to add all planned recipes to the main shopping list.
 - **Full CRUD functionality** for recipes and specials.
-- **Recent Bug Fixes:** Addressed issues related to dashboard layout spacing, meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, missing Link import, `pydantic` email validation dependency, and supplier auth page centering.
+- **Recent Bug Fixes:** Addressed issues related to dashboard layout spacing, meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, missing Link import, `pydantic` email validation dependency, and supplier auth page centering. **Fixed post-registration flow by refactoring AuthContext with a `loginWithToken` function, resolving a 401 error on signup.
+Also fixed a 422 Unprocessable Content error on Google Login and a `TypeError` in the OnboardingModal by correcting function names.**

 ### Supplier Platform Features
 The app has been pivoted to a B2B2C platform centered on local suppliers.
 - **New Supplier Onboarding:** A dedicated supplier sign-up flow. **Registration now automatically logs suppliers in** and directs them to an onboarding modal on first login to create their business profile.
-- **Separate Auth Pages:** Separate, blue-themed login and sign-up pages for the supplier portal.
+- **Separate Auth Pages:** Separate, **blue-themed** login and sign-up pages for the supplier portal.
 - **Enhanced Supplier Profiles:** Suppliers have a "My Profile" tab to manage their "Digital Storefront," including `business_name`, `address`, `postcode`, `logo_url`, `business_type`, `description`, and `opening_hours`.
 - **Supplier Specials Management:** Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices), including setting **expiry dates**.
 - **Supplier Analytics Dashboard:** A module on the supplier dashboard showing total `view_count` and `save_count` (list adds) for their specials.
 - **Supplier Quick-Add:** A retention feature on the supplier dashboard that lists previously added items, allowing them to pre-fill the "Add Special" form with one click.
+- **Consistent Theming:** The entire supplier-facing portal (Navbar, Dashboard, Modals) is now themed with a distinct blue color palette to differentiate it from the consumer-facing app.

 ### Consumer-Facing Supplier Features
 - **Local Supplier Discovery Page:** A new `/suppliers` page for consumers to find local suppliers, filtered by their postcode.